ib-ganz/eloquify/README.md

 }
 ```
 This class will be automatically associated with table named `post` in your database.
 > This behaviour is different from what eloquent does.
-Eloquent considers "snake case", plural name of the class will be used as the table name if not specified explicitly.
+Eloquent considers "snake case", plural name of the class as the table name if not specified explicitly.

 If you want to change the name of the associated table, you may call `setTable` method inside `init` method.
 ```